matthew-z/R-net/README.md

 The models and hyperparameters are declared in `configs/`

-* the HKUST-R-Net: `configs/r-net/hkust.jsonnet`
+* the HKUST R-Net: `configs/r-net/hkust.jsonnet`
 * the original R-Net: `configs/r-net/original.jsonnet`  (currently not workable)

 ### Performance

-The HKUST-R-Net can obtain 79.1 F1 score (70.1 EM) on the dev set.
+This implementation of HKUST R-Net can obtain 79.1 F1 score (70.1 EM) on the dev set.